compuserscripts/6v6_lua/README.md

 world textures don't get hidden, i guess vertexlitgeneric somethign fucks up it also lags because of the movechild thing

-sentry chams visible only or not if in given radius

 sniper chams when visible

 focusfire/antiair box corners scale with distance